sergiocollado/potpourri/Notes_on_linux.md

 - the root account has the highest permission level, and it has access to everything.

 - Sometimes it is needed to get all the permissions, for example when we want to install a program.
 For doing this we use the **sudo** command, it stands for "Switch User DO".
-Each process has an unique
+To be possible to used the **sudo** command, the user must belong to the group: 'sudoers'.

 ### Processes